veeto

 Summary

-Senator Allen's proposal to enhance California's insurance market oversight would require large insurers to submit detailed annual reports on their reinsurance practices and catastrophic risk modeling, while extending key consumer protections for wildfire-related claims.
+Senator Allen's insurance market oversight legislation would require large insurers to submit annual reports detailing their reinsurance programs and catastrophic risk modeling, while extending consumer protections for policyholders affected by state emergencies.
+The reporting requirements apply to admitted insurers with over $50 million in annual premiums from specified property insurance lines, with initial reports due March 2026.

 Key Dates